Sindiso Magaqa

-Sindiso Magaqa (died 4 September 2017) was a South African politician from KwaZulu-Natal.
+Sindiso Magaqa (born 1981/1982 – died 4 September 2017) was a South African politician from KwaZulu-Natal.
 A member of the African National Congress (ANC), he was assassinated while serving as a local councillor in Umzimkhulu Local Municipality.
 He was formerly the secretary general of the ANC Youth League from June 2011 to April 2012, when he was found guilty of misconduct and suspended from the party for a year.

 Early life and career

 Magaqa was born in the township of Ibisi in Umzimkhulu, which was a part of the Eastern Cape until it joined KwaZulu-Natal in 2006.
 He joined the Congress of South African Students while still in primary school, and he went on to become an active member of the African National Congress, joining the ANC Youth League (ANCYL) in 1997.
 In tandem with his political career, he studied law at the University of South Africa and for a time was employed as a project manager in the Umzimkhulu Local Municipality.